New Mexico state flag

 There are several undergraduate safety programs available in New Mexico.
 They include but are not limited to:

-University of New Mexico Los Alamos Associate of Applied Science in Fire Science
+University of New Mexico Los Alamos: Associate of Applied Science in Fire Science

 This program is designed to provide students with the skills they need for various fire science and emergency medical services careers.

-Central New Mexico Community College Associate of Applied Science in Emergency Medical Services, Paramedic Concentration
+Central New Mexico Community College: Associate of Applied Science in Emergency Medical Services, Paramedic Concentration

 This program prepares students for careers as paramedics, including general education courses.